MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 The first practice I would like to talk about is the effective use of version control.

-I've made this the first practice because most organizations are already using version control, it is being treated merely as a backup tool.
+I've made this the first practice because while most teams and organizations are already using version control, it is being treated merely as a backup tool.

 Version control is also a really powerful integration tool.